 Susan is a huge supporter of the Nova Scotia Talent Trust.
-This registered charity provides scholarships to Nova Scotians who demonstrate exceptional potential and commitment to become established artists in their chosen field.
+This registered charity provides scholarships to Nova Scotians who demonstrate exceptional potential and commitment to becoming established artists in their chosen field.

-Joan Craig, along with her late husband Jack, have made generous donations to Nova Scotian artists and Nova Scotian theatre companies since the 1980's, both as individuals and later, through the Craig Foundation, which they formed in 1995.
+Joan Craig, along with her late husband Jack, have made generous donations to Nova Scotian artists and Nova Scotian theatre companies since the 1980s, both as individuals and later, through the Craig Foundation, which they formed in 1995.
 To say the Craigs have given generously is an understatement.
 The Craig Foundation contributed close to $100,000 to multiple Nova Scotian theatre companies in the last two years alone.
 Joan often sent a handwritten letter with their financial support, personally wishing you success.
-Their foundation was often the first major donor that small or emerging companies could approach, and as such, they were instrumental for many companies in securing significant and stable funding for their work.
+Their foundation was often the first major donor that small or emerging companies could approach.
+As such, they were instrumental for many companies in securing significant and stable funding for their work.

 Joan's passion has not only been in financial support.
 The Craigs were the original founders of the Provincial Autism Centre, now known as Autism Nova Scotia.
 Joan has remained an active and enthusiastic advocate for making theatre and performance accessible for all.
-The Craigs have been major donors to Symphony Nova Scotia, the Art Gallery of Nova Scotia, the Craig Gallery at Alderney Landing and Canada's first research chair in austism at Dalhousie University.
+The Craigs have been significant donors to Symphony Nova Scotia, the Art Gallery of Nova Scotia, the Craig Gallery at Alderney Landing and Canada's first research chair in autism at Dalhousie University.
 They have been beneficiaries of many awards, accolades and honorary degrees.
-Joan Craig, like her late husband Jack, is a Member of the Order of Canada.
+Like her late husband Jack, Joan Craig is a Member of the Order of Canada.